Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

 (and replace the environment variables above with the proper bind arguments for `--bind`, container file and parameters for the command that you want to run in the container).

-On LUMI, the software that you run in the container should be compatible with Cray MPICH, i.e., use the MPICH ABI (currently Cray MPICH is based on MPICH 3.4).
-It is then possible to tell the container to use Cray MPICH (from outside the container) rather than the MPICH variant installed in the container, so that it can offer optimal performance on the LUMI Slingshot 11 interconnect.
+On LUMI, the software that you run in the container should either be compiled with an MPI library that can talk to the libfabric and libcxi from the system, or be compiled with an MPI library that has those libraries in the container already, or should be compatible with Cray MPICH, i.e., use the MPICH ABI (currently Cray MPICH is based on MPICH 3.4) so that you can tell the container to use Cray MPICH (from outside the container) rather than the MPICH variant installed in the container, so that it can offer optimal performance on the LUMI Slingshot 11 interconnect.